 Last weekend saw my annual visit to Manchester for the Manchester Coffee Festival.
 If anyone is confused, this is what was, for the past two years, Cup North.
 It’s been interesting to watch the evolution of the festival.
 In its first year, Cup North was my favourite coffee festival, small, friendly and intimate.
 Last year, it had taken things up a notch, with a new venue, the Victoria Warehouse, and a significant increase in size.
 This year, it’s gone one better, all while retaining its friendly, relaxed nature, particularly when compared to London Coffee Festival.

 All the usual suspects were there, with the roasters out in force, backed up by some equipment manufacturers and coffee kit suppliers.
 There were various food-related stands, including cake, bread and milk.
 Everything you need, really.
 Popping outside, there was also a range of street food in case you got too hungry.
-Making a triumphant return from last year was my favourite coffee competitor, the UK Cup Tasters’ Championship, while Tamper Tantrum was back with a series of talks.
+Making a triumphant return from last year was my favourite coffee competition, the UK Cup Tasters’ Championship, while Tamper Tantrum was back with a series of talks.
 As usual, over the two days, I saw almost everyone I wanted to, but there’s quite never enough time to get around all the stands!

 You can see what I found after the gallery.